 Learn@Illinois allows instructors to divide students who are enrolled into their course into groups and groupings.
 The groupings feature also allows activities to be restricted to a particular grouping.

 For a permanent link to this information, please use: http://go.illinois.edu/MoodleUnderstandingGroups

-In addition to the automatic separation of students into groups based on course section, instructors can manually create groups of students already enrolled in their course.
+In addition to the section groups automatically created based on information in Enterprise, instructors can manually create groups of students.

 Using Groups and Groupings in Activities

 Instructors can set up new or existing activities to use groups.
 When creating or editing an activity, instructors can enable groups under the “Common module settings” heading of the editing page.
 Instructors can choose between having no groups, separate groups, and visible groups.